SeanBlend/EZ-Refs/README.md

 1. You can only put one picture.
 2. You can't zoom in or out.
 3. You can't drag the picture.
-4. You can't resize or crop the picture.
+4. You can't crop the picture.
 5. Maximum resolution is 1920*1080 or else the picture won't fit.